 Bariatric surgery means gastrointestinal surgery to promote weight loss for the treatment of morbid obesity.

-Behavioral health means mental health services and substance abuse services.
+Behavioral health means mental health services and chemical dependency services.

 Beneficiary means you and your covered dependent(s), or legal representative of either, and anyone to whom the rights of you or your covered dependent(s) may pass.